top of page

 Preparing to Quit Your 9–5 | Understanding What It Really Takes to Go Full-Time pt.
 7

-So you’re thinking about quitting your 9–5 and pursuing photography full-time.
-Exciting, yet, kinda terrifying.
+So, you’re thinking about quitting your 9–5 and pursuing photography full-time.
+Exciting, right?
+Yet, it can also feel kinda terrifying.

 Going full-time doesn’t happen overnight.
-It takes lots of planning, consistency, and a solid understanding of what it’ll take to replace (and eventually exceed) your current income.
+It takes a lot of planning, consistency, and a solid understanding of what it’ll take to replace (and eventually exceed) your current income.
 The good news?
-You can absolutely do it, you just need a plan.
+You can absolutely do it; you just need a plan.

-In this guide, we’ll break down the realistic steps to prepare for your transition, how to set yourself up financially, and what to do before you hand in your notice.
+In this guide, I’ll break down the realistic steps to prepare for your transition.
+We’ll discuss how to set yourself up financially and what to do before you hand in your notice.
 Affiliate links may be used throughout, which does not affect you negatively in any way.
-It does not increase the price of the item(s) we recommend.
-Should you decide to purchase an item(s) via our links we will receive a small commission as a 'thank you' from the represented company.
+It *does not increase the price of the item(s) we recommend.
+Should you decide to purchase an item(s) via our links, we will receive a small commission as a 'thank you' from the represented company.
 Thank you for your support! :)

 Key Takeaways